-Rain height as a function of earth station latitude for different climatic zone The effective path length is given in terms of the slant length by where r_p is a reduction factor which is a function of the percentage time p and L_G , the horizontal projection of L_S .
+Rain height as a function of earth station latitude for different climatic zone where r_p is a reduction factor which is a function of the percentage time p and L_G , the horizontal projection of L_S .
+From Fig. the horizontal projection is seen to be